thennen/counting-molecules/README.md

 <img src=figure.png width=500>

-We described our approach in [this article](https://www.softwareimpacts.com/article/S2665-9638(22)00041-0/fulltext), and the code was also used to generate Fig. 3 of [this publication](https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201812334).
+We described our approach in [Software Impacts](https://www.softwareimpacts.com/article/S2665-9638(22)00041-0/fulltext), and the code was also used to generate Fig. 3 of [this publication](https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201812334).

 ## Getting Started